-Another unusual quality of this figure is how she does not even fit the trope of the exotic, foreign woman.
-Foreign women in the biblical narrative generally occur in contexts of seduction.
-They are introduced in order to contrast Israelite identity with their otherness and, thereby, convey the motif of the people of Israel’s uniqueness.
+Furthermore, the Queen does not fit the trope of the exotic, foreign woman.
+Foreign women in biblical narrative generally appear as seductresses.
+They often contrast Israelite identity with their otherness, underscoring the motif of Israel’s uniqueness.
 The most prominent of these foreign women are Rahab and Ruth.
-Comparing them with the Queen of Sheba highlights the strangeness of her encounter with Solomon, as Ruth and Rahab after their encounter with their respective Israelite leader eventually join the people of Israel, whereas the Queen of Sheba surprisingly, despite her excited words, returns to her land and remains other.
+As opposed to these two women, who eventually join the people of Israel, the Queen of Sheba surprisingly returns to her land and remains Other.

-As the story advances, the expressions of hyperbole accumulate, such as: “With a very great retinue… and very much gold… all her questions [lit. all that was with her heart]… there was nothing hidden from the king” (1Kgs 10:2-3).
-These exaggerations produce the impression that the narrator takes a somewhat ridiculing view of the royal meeting and its participants.
+The story also includes many expressions of hyperbole.
+For example, “With a very great retinue… and very much gold… all her questions [lit. all that was with her heart]… there was nothing hidden from the king” (1 Kgs 10.2-3).
+These exaggerations create the impression that the narrator somewhat ridicules the royal encounter and its participants.
 The Queen of Sheba reacts with radical excess to what she sees before her eyes and her words are a pastiche of overstated clichés.
-Then, following her extreme reaction: “there was no more spirit in her” (1Kgs 10:5), Solomon, too, wildly outdoes himself and gives the queen “every desire that she expressed, as well as what he gave her out of Solomon’s royal bounty” (1Kgs 10:13).
+Then, following her extreme reaction, “there was no more spirit in her” (1 Kgs 10.5).
+Solomon, too, wildly outdoes himself and gives the queen “every desire that she expressed, as well as what he gave her out of Solomon’s royal bounty” (1 Kgs 10.13).

-Another element that leads readers to hear undertones of criticism of King Solomon is the text’s description of the things that the Queen of Sheba saw:
+The text’s description of all the Queen of Sheba saw is also laden with undertones of criticism:

-When the Queen of Sheba had observed all the wisdom of Solomon, the house that he had built, the food of his table, the seating of his officials, and the attendance of his servants, their clothing, his valets, and his burnt offerings (ôlâ) that he offered at the house of the Lord, there was no more spirit in her (1Kgs 10:4–5).
+When the Queen of Sheba had observed all the wisdom of Solomon, the house that he had built, the food of his table, the seating of his officials, and the attendance of his servants, their clothing, his valets, and his burnt offerings (ôlâh) that he offered at the house of the Lord, there was no more spirit in her (1 Kgs 10.4–5).

-As the Queen of Sheba was primarily interested in Solomon’s intellectual capacities—“So she said to the king, ‘The report was true that I heard in my own land […] of your wisdom […] your wisdom and prosperity far surpass the report that I had heard’” (1Kgs 10:6–7)—it would appear that this list proceeds from the most impressive item on the list, which is Solomon’s wisdom, toward gradually detailing additional items in descending order of importance.
-So, after his wisdom comes ‘the house’ (without clarifying to readers whether this is the Temple that Solomon built or Solomon’s personal palace), Solomon's food, his servants, his servants’ clothes, drinks, and—only as the final item on the list(!)—Solomon’s Temple sacrificial offerings.
-Consequently, the reader understands that the previously mentioned house was Solomon’s abode.
-Is the list arranged in order of importance from Solomon’s perspective?
+She was primarily intrigued by Solomon’s intellectual capacities—“So she said to the king, ‘The report was true that I heard in my own land […] of your wisdom […] your wisdom and prosperity far surpass the report that I had heard’” (1 Kgs 10.6–7), however, the above description then adds additional items in descending order of importance.
+After his wisdom comes “the house,” without clarifying to readers whether this refers to the Temple or to Solomon’s personal palace; Solomon's food, his servants, his servants’ clothes, drinks, and—appearing only as the final item on the list(!)—the sacrifices Solomon offered at the Temple.
+Consequently, the reader understands that the previously-mentioned house was Solomon’s personal abode.
+Is this list arranged in order of importance from Solomon’s perspective?
 From the queen’s perspective?
-It seems that the narrator conveys implicit criticism of the encounter and its participants—their priorities and the things that they find impressive.
-Solomon’s food is greater than bringing a burnt offering to God.
-Solomon’s house is more impressive than visiting the house of God.
+The narrator seems to be criticizing both the Queen’s and Solomon’s priorities.
+His food is more impressive, or important, than the burnt offerings he brings to God.
+His house is more impressive than visiting the house of God.

+A comparison between the Queen of Sheba and Hiram provides additional criticism.
+This comparison, not surprisingly, hints at implicit eroticism in the relationship between the Queen of Sheba and Solomon.
+The comparison itself is encouraged by a mention of Hiram within the Queen of Sheba narrative: